Congressional Panel: Consumers Shouldn't Have To Solve Surprise Medical Bill Problem

 Several policy solutions have been introduced in Congress and discussed at the White House, but the witnesses testifying before the panel were firm that any answer needed to be worked out between key stakeholders — providers and insurers — instead of forcing consumers to file complaints and go through arbitration processes.

 The problem, according to testimony, needs to be solved at the root.
-Instead of allowing a situation in which patients must negotiate a payment plan after receiving a surprise bill, hospitals and insurers need to remove the incentives for doctors to remain out-of-network.
+Instead of allowing a situation in which patients must negotiate a payment plan after receiving a surprise bill, hospitals and insurers need to remove the incentives for doctors to remain out of network.

 Right now, if doctors opt out of an insurance network, they can charge prices that are "largely made up," said Christen Linke Young, a fellow at USC-Brookings Schaeffer Initiative for Health Policy.